 Let’s face it, we all want to be a better mother, so if you’re looking for a little mom-to-mom advice than keep reading for a list of ways to be that mom you’ve always wanted to be.

 It’s okay to feel like the ground is crumbling beneath you and you’re ready to pack your bags and disappear for the weekend.
 Uninterrupted.
-However that’s not possible for most of us.
+However, that’s not possible for most of us.
 So, take a step back, collect your thoughts and breathe.
 Count to 10 if need be.
 Yelling back at your kids won’t show the results you want, and if they do, it won’t be for very long.
 You see, when a child screams at us it’s their way of communicating that something isn’t right with them and it’s our job to instill the appropriate way of communication.
-If they us as parents screaming to get our voices heard, it only makes since that they will do the same.
+If they hear us as parents screaming to get our voices heard, it only makes sense that they will do the same.
 They follow every bit of what we say or do.
-I do suggest the salt lamp from amazon.
-You can get them for a decent price these days.
-I love mine because it brings a calming effect to my bedroom and helps me fall asleep.

 ASK FOR HELP